suraz09/cache-simulator/README.md

 Documents
 -------------

-StackEdit stores your documents in your browser, which means all your documents are automatically saved locally and are accessible **offline!**

 > **Files:**

 > -  Confs/*.conf: This file contains the configuration of the cache to be used.
 They are: block-size, associativity, cache size, replacement policy, miss penalty and write allocate.